jeffersonrpn/MEANWalkingSkeleton/README.md

 MEAN Walking Skeleton
 =====

-A end-to-end simple app build on AngunlarJS, NodeJS, Express and MongoDB.
+A end-to-end simple app build on AngularJS, NodeJS, Express and MongoDB.

 A walking skeleton is a tiny implementation of the system that performs a small end-to-end function.
 It should link together the main architetural components, from the view to the persistence layer.